-Here, we further compare the experiments that are based on the OS scenario to SAG applications using the high greenhouse gas emission scenario SSP5-85, and to the earlier performed GLENS simulations that are based on the RCP8.5 scenario.
-These experiments provide the opportunity to explore the range of outcomes of SAG dependent on the amount of SAG injections, the background CO2 concentrations, and the target surface air temperatures.
-Applications of the three temperature targets in WACCM6 result in small differences in the amount of warming in high latitudes between a 1.5°C and a 2°C temperature target.
-Therefore, differences that were described in the IPCC1.5 report (Masson-Delmotte et al., 2018) between reaching 1.5°C or 2°C target may be different if they are reached with SAG or with emission reductions only, and have to be investigated further.
-On the other hand, global precipitation changes depend on the amount of sulfur injections, resulting in a stronger reduction with increasing application.
+Applications of the three temperature targets in WACCM6 result in small differences in the amount of warming in high latitudes between a $1.5^{\circ}$ C and a $2^{\circ}$ C temperature target.
+Therefore, differences that were described in the IPCC1.5 report (Masson-Delmotte et al., 2018) between reaching $1.5^{\circ}$ C or $2^{\circ}$ C target may be different if they are reached with SAG or with emission reductions only, and have to be investigated further.
+On the other hand, global precipitation changes depend on the

+- 435 amount of sulfur injections, resulting in a stronger reduction with increasing application.
 Precipitation changes and shifts in the ITCZ occur in both baseline scenarios, and in the OS case by the end of the century.
 This is likely a result of changes in the distribution of tropospheric aerosols.
 SAG using the feedback algorithm helps to reduce these shifts, whereby reduction in precipitation is strongest with higher injection amounts and to a lesser amount depends on the temperature targets.
+For the testbed experiment, it would be most desirable to implement this feedback controller in other models to be able to reach similar - 440 temperature targets.

 The impacts of SAG need to be explored within the entire space between scenarios and societal and ecological relevant impacts to holistically assess and improve SAG applications.
 Here we provide examples of how such an assessment could be established, considering different types of scenarios, e.g., high greenhouse gas scenarios, low GHG scenarios, high vs. low SAG, and differences in temperature targets.
 All of these matter for different impact variables in a different manner.
 There are many different variables that need to be investigated.
 This paper explores only a few of those variables and illustrate their dependency on impacts based on temperature targets, amount of sulfur burden, and the baseline simulations (Table 2).
-Furthermore, differences in injection amounts will impact costs of the implementation and need to be considered, but have not been investigated here.
+Furthermore, differences in injection amounts will impact costs of the implementation and need to be taken into account, but have not been investigated here.